oauth2-proxy/oauth2-proxy/docs/docs/configuration/providers/gitlab.md

     --oidc-issuer-url="<your gitlab url>"

-If your self-hosted GitLab is on a sub-directory (e.g. domain.tld/gitlab), as opposed to its own sub-domain (e.g. gitlab.domain.tld), you may need to add a redirect from domain.tld/oauth pointing at e.g. domain.tld/gitlab/oauth.
+If your self-hosted GitLab is on a subdirectory (e.g. domain.tld/gitlab), as opposed to its own subdomain (e.g. gitlab.domain.tld), you may need to add a redirect from domain.tld/oauth pointing at e.g. domain.tld/gitlab/oauth.